 Which phrasal verbs can be used in academic English?

-This is the third and final lesson about Phrasal Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Phrasal Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide the most common phrasal verbs and their types